Chart Color Schemes

 Health performance in Gwandalan is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Gwandalan faces significant health challenges, according to AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are substantial across both younger and older age groups.
+Gwandalan faces significant health challenges, as indicated by AreaSearch's assessment of mortality rates and chronic condition prevalence.
+The prevalence of common health conditions is notable across both younger and older age cohorts.

-Private health cover is relatively low at approximately 51% of the total population (~1,977 people), compared to 59.9% in Greater Sydney.
-The most common medical conditions are arthritis (11.1%) and mental health issues (9.4%).
-62.5% of residents report no medical ailments, compared to 74.6% in Greater Sydney.
-Working-age population health challenges include elevated chronic condition rates.
-Gwandalan has 23.4% of residents aged 65 and over (910 people), higher than the 15.4% in Greater Sydney.
-Senior health outcomes present some challenges, with national rankings broadly similar to the general population.
+Private health cover is relatively low, at approximately 51% of the total population (around 1,977 people), compared to 59.9% in Greater Sydney.
+The most prevalent medical conditions are arthritis and mental health issues, affecting 11.1% and 9.4% of residents respectively.
+Conversely, 62.5% of residents declare themselves completely clear of medical ailments, compared to 74.6% in Greater Sydney.
+The working-age population faces notable health challenges due to elevated chronic condition rates.
+Gwandalan has 23.6% of its residents aged 65 and over (918 people), higher than the 15.4% in Greater Sydney.
+Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health